Six Nations tickets: Pressing need for Irish fans to raise their game

-Around the 65th minute mark at the Aviva Stadium, with the game still in the balance at 25-19 to Ireland, Romain Taofifunua won a turnover penalty for France.
+Around the 65th minute mark at the Aviva Stadium, with the game still in the balance at 25-19 to Ireland, Romain Taofifénua won a turnover penalty for France.

 “Hey, qui ne saute pas n’est pas français!”